|

 Boumboulinas street.

 Even in the winter you can sit outside under the awning, kept warm by their gas heaters.
 Many restaurants will display their fish in a glass case outside.
-But ask to see the fish in the psigeo (psee-gee-oh) which is the refridgerator inside.
+But ask to see the fish in the psigeo (psee-gee-oh) which is the refrigerator inside.
 Most fish is sold by the kilo.
 Barbounia (red mullett) are the best and most expensive along with lobster.
-But koutsomoures (photo)
+But koutsomoures

 |